ColinJPage/CCore/README.md

 CCore is a custom package for Unity 6 written by Colin Page.
 It contains utilities and common classes used across projects.

+Please be aware that many included classes and functions lack documentation.
+This package was originally created for private use, and adding clarity is an ongoing process.

 # Highlights
 ### 📨 VariableSO and VariableReference